-Prior to this Michelle graduated from London Metropolitan University in 2002 with a Bsc Honours in Mass Communications and Cultural studies.
-After graduating Michelle spent 15 years running a successful film location company and worked her way up to Senior Director position for the last 10 years of her career in this field.
-Over the past 5 years her strong passion for music making urged her to recently give up the Film and TV industry to work and teach in Music.
-Michelle is also an accomplished drummer who has played acoustic Drum Kit for over 15 years and has played with a number of bands playing a number of genres across the musical spectrum.
-She has performed on tour in both the UK and in Europe, and is currently preparing for an upcoming tour with the band Nighttrain’s who are signed to Acid Jazz Records.
-She has a wealth of experience both as a musician and as a Tutor at Community Music and is qualified to EaT level 3 in Arts and Music Leadership.
+Michelle is also an accomplished drummer who has played drum kit for over 15 years, including as a member of a number of bands across a range of genres.
+She has performed on tour in both the UK and in Europe, and is currently preparing for an upcoming tour with the band Night Trains who are signed to Acid Jazz Records.
+She has a wealth of experience both as a musician and as a tutor at Community Music and is qualified to EaT level 3 in Arts and Music Leadership.

 In this session Andie will cover the basics of how to become self-employed, maintaining records, taxable and non-taxable income, allowable expenses, filing tax returns, advice on when to consider hiring a bookkeeper or accountant, VAT, what to do if you want to start a small company (i.e. company formation and what happens if you want to employ someone) and offer basic advice on applying for funding and how to keep records for funding accounts.